When outrageously fast-paced city life stops beckoning, it’s time to head to the hills.

 Mussoorie hills are also inviting for the sheer range of adventurous activities it offers to tourists, including zip lining, paragliding, and roller skating.

 Kiss the skies as you enjoy zip line adventure by getting harnessed on a rope connected to pulley as you slide at the speed of 50km/h.
 Mussoorie Lake is the right place to go to for paragliding adventure.
-Depending on your body strength, choose to paraglide from one of the spots in Mussoorie.
+Depending on your body strength, choose to paraglide from one of the spots in Mussoorie Travel Guide.

 Gun Hill is the second highest peak of Mussoorie that offers spectacular views of Himalayan ranges such as Gangotri, Bunderpunch, Pithwara and the Doon Valley.

-A cable car ride from Jhulaghat to Gun Hill is most desired by tourists visiting Mussoorie.
+A cable car ride from Jhulaghat to Gun Hill is most desired by tourists visiting Mussoorie told by Mussoorie Travel Guide.
 For sightseeing experience with a difference, book yourself a ride in a cable car.
 This thrilling 400m Ropeway ride from the misty peak will get imprinted on your mind for a long time.